tuaris/multifaucet/README.md

 codes and rewards will need to be manually entered into the database table "PRFX_promo_codes".

 If you are using the hot wallet, payments will be sent immediately.
 If using the cold wallet the funds need to be sent manually or by a script.
-The faucet’s RPC interface can aid with this process.
+The faucet's RPC interface can aid with this process.
 A sample PHP script that interacts with the faucet's RPC interface to send payments and re-fill the faucet along with detailed usage can be found at: